 Food Halls became a ‘thing’ in New Orleans when the St. Roch Market opened in 2015.
 The at-the-time new retail concept involved assembling a curated mix of local food and beverage vendors in a friendly, comfortable space.
 It was an immediate hit.

 Not only is St. Roch Market still thriving, but that original New Orleans food Hall has inspired additional Food Halls around the city.
-Notable newcomers include the Auction House Market in the Warehouse District and the Pythian Market in the Central Business District.
+Notable newcomers include District the Pythian Market in the Central Business District.